natasharavinand/LLMs-and-Pedagogical-Approaches-in-English-Lit/README.md

 This senior project is interested in how LLMs can be fine-tuned with retrieval-augmented generation (RAG) and integrated into software applications to enhance English literature education at the undergraduate level.
 To view a more detailed project plan, visit the proposal document [here](https://docs.google.com/document/d/14rrWWusI7MY39nANhZx1RwuvegR9GHVG4u8UIckODcw/edit?usp=sharing).

-On the backend, this project uses:

--  `GPT-3`, OpenAI's 3rd-generation LLM

--  `langchain`, a framework that helps software engineers develop applications with LLMs

--  `ChromaDB`, an open-source embedding database

--  `beautifulsoup4`, a web-scraping package to process and transform raw data from course materials
+## Verse: A RAG-enhanced, LLM-integrated software application for English literature pedagogy

+A software application called Verse has been created for this senior project.
+Source code, as well as documentation, can be found at the Verse repository [here](https://github.com/natasharavinand/Verse).

+## Project Layout

+This repository contains a few folders that correspond to the main deliverables of the project:

+1.  `UX-Research-Report`: Contains a PDF of the submitted UX research report.
+Includes a brief literature survey on the nexus of LLMs and pedagogy, as well as the results from a research survey.

+2.  `Retrieval-Augmented-Generation`: Contains information on the [Verse](https://github.com/natasharavinand/Verse) application and how to access source code and documentation.

+3. `Class-Materials`: Contains assignments completed for the CPSC 490 course, including: project proposal, presentation slides, and reports.

 ## Ethics Statement on AI Pedagogy Approaches

 While LLMs offer the potential for a more productive pedagogical experience, it may not be wise to fully replace the human student-instructor dynamic.
 AI assistants may democratize study for those who cannot access high-quality academic spaces.
 Additionally, AI assistants can be used as a supplemental tool to in-person learning.
 But dialogue between human students and human teachers should not be something to replace entirely.
 Rather, AI should focus on enhancing, rather than replacing, a person’s relationship with their learning.

-## Source Code

-This repository contains a few folders that correspond to the main deliverables of the project:

-1.  `UX-Research-Report`: Contains a PDF of the submitted UX research report.
-Includes a brief literature survey on the nexus of LLMs and pedagogy, as well as the results from a research survey.

-2.  `Retrieval-Augmented-Generation`: Contains preliminary data processing as well as the implementation of RAG with `langchain`, OpenAI's `gpt`, and a ChromaDB vector database.

-3. `Class-Materials`: Contains assignments completed for the CPSC 490 course, including: project proposal, presentation slides, and reports.

-### Installation Instructions

-Follow these steps to access the Streamlit demo application and interface with the RAG-integrated model:

-1. Clone the repository locally.

-2. [Optional] Create a virtual environment with your package of choice.

-3. Install the necessary packages in `requirements.txt` using `pip` with the `-r` flag.

-4. Create a `.env` file and include a field with your OpenAI developer API key (use `OPENAI_API_KEY=YOURKEYHERE`).

-5.  `cd` into the `Retrieval-Augmented-Generation` directory and run `streamlit run streamlit_app.py`.

-6. Pull up `http://localhost:8501/` and (for better results) select which course you would like to discuss.
-Then, begin your session!
-(Note: The conversation is not persistent and will disappear when you refresh the page).

 ## References